pschropp/disaster-recovery-project_NLP/README.md

 Browse to the website (http://0.0.0.0:3001/, if running from local), type a message in English and hit the button 'Classify Message'.
 The categories which are attributed to the message are highlighted.

 ### License and Acknowledgements <a name="license"></a>
-For information about the dataset refer to Udacity.
+The data which is used in this project was provided by [Figure Eight (now Appen)](https://appen.com/).

 Feel free to use the code in any way you like to.